Most love relationships begin, develop, and even unravel without our being fully aware of what’s going on. Especially at the beginning.

 That’s why it’s so valuable to understand the stages of a romantic relationship and how they impact your connection as a couple.

-We meet someone, feel an initial attraction, and then if everything lines up as it should, we are swept away in a torrent of chemically-driven emotions that blind us to anything but the intense joy and passion we're experiencing.
+We meet someone, feel an initial attraction, and then if everything lines up as it should, we are swept away in a torrent of chemically-driven emotions.

 What Are The Stages Of A Relationship?

-Understanding the stages your relationship passes through as it develops, and even if it is ending, can help you navigate these various stages with mindfulness and self-awareness.
+Understanding the relationship stages you and your partner experience can help you navigate these various phases with mindfulness and self-awareness.